 - Homeopathic medicines

 Do I have to stop taking my medication while being treated?

 No. As your symptoms improve, you can discuss reducing your medications with your doctor.

 How long does treatment take?

 Treatment times depend on the nature of the complaint, and the length of time you have had your complaint.

 How well do chronic cases respond to treatment?

 We look at each case carefully and in great detail, and use tests to discover cause of the health problem.
 Understanding why a person is unwell, makes the treatment path much clearer.

 It can take some time to unravel some cases.

-Note: We are not medical practitioners.
-Legislation prohibits us from making therapeutic claims in relation to serious conditions like cancer, epilepsy and notifiable infectious diseases.
+Note: We are not able to make therapeutic claims in relation to serious conditions like cancer, epilepsy and notifiable infectious diseases.